 Resize

-- 0% will shrink the widget completely.
+- 0% will shrink the element completely.

-- 200% doubles the widget's size.
+- 200% doubles the element's size.

 -